Sri Lankan economic crisis (2019–2024): International Monetary Fund

 In March 2022 President Rajapaksa had made a statement that his government would work with IMF.
 On 7 April an expert presidential advisory group consisting of Indrajit Coomaraswamy, Shanta Devarajan, Sharmini Cooray was formed by the President to assist with the situation including proceedings with the IMF.

 The bailout talks got underway on 18 April 2022 in Washington with Ali Sabry on behalf of the government urged immediate emergency financial help through a loan package.
 The IMF initially insisted that any loans to Sri Lanka world require debt sustainability.
 IMF also considered Rapid Financing Instrument (RFI) loans for Sri Lanka just like IMF used it to assist countries during the COVID-19 pandemic.

 The IMF welcomed the Sri Lankan government's decisions and plans to hold negotiations with creditors.
 The IMF has pledged support for Sri Lanka to mitigate and solve the current economic crisis following the successful initial technical discussions between the Sri Lankan delegation led by finance minister Ali Sabry and the IMF officials in Washington.
 IMF termed the initial round of discussions as fruitful and vowed its assurance to help Sri Lanka overcome the economic crisis.

 The initial round of discussions included several topics including recent economic and financial developments in Sri Lanka and the need for implementing a credible and coherent strategy to restore macroeconomic stability.
 In addition to the assistance from IMF and World Bank, Sri Lanka is discussing with India some $1.5 billion in bridge financing to facilitate imports while also approaching China, Japan and Asian Development Bank for further financial assistance.
 The World Bank has agreed to provide financial relief of $600 million with $400 million to be released shortly under the first phase.

+The 2022-2024 IMF Extended Fund Facility (EFF) required major tax increases (VAT from 8% to 18% and income taxes to 30%) in order to increase Sri Lanka's tax-to-GDP ratio from 8.1% in 2021 to 15% by 2025.
+The IMF program emphasized structural reform and austerity, which caused unemployment to rise from 5.7% in 2022 to 8.3% in 2023 as public sector workers' were let go to meet these measures.

 On 20 June, an IMF delegation arrived in Colombo to discuss a rescue package.
 After the violent protests on 9 July which resulted in the resignation announcements of President Rajapaksa and Prime Minister Wickremesinghe, IMF said that it is hoping for a resolution to Sri Lanka's political turmoil that will allow a resumption of talks for a bailout package.